Charles Grey, 1st Earl Grey

-Charles Grey, 1st Earl Grey, KB, PC (circa 23 October 1729 – 14 November 1807) was a British Army general in the 18th century and a scion of the noble House of Grey.
-He was a distinguished soldier in a generation of exceptionally capable military personnel, serving crucially in the Seven Years' War (1756–1763), the American Revolutionary War and the French Revolutionary Wars.
+Charles Grey, 1st Earl Grey, KB, PC (circa 23 October 1729 – 14 November 1807) was a British Army general and governor.
+He was a distinguished soldier in a generation of exceptionally capable military personnel, and he served prominently in the Seven Years' War (1756–1763), the American Revolutionary War, and the French Revolutionary Wars.

 He served in the American War of Independence (1775–1783), rising to be Commander-in-Chief of the British forces in America.
-Following the Battle of Paoli in Pennsylvania in 1777 he became known as "No-flint Grey" for ordering his men to extract the flints from their muskets during a night approach and to fight with bayonets only.
-He later fought in the French Revolutionary Wars (1792–1802), capturing Martinique as leverage to force the Treaty of Amiens, and was appointed as Governor of Guernsey.
+Following the Battle of Paoli in Pennsylvania in 1777 he became known as "No-Flint Grey" for reputedly ordering his men to extract the flints from their muskets during a night approach and to fight with bayonets only.
+In 1782, he became a lieutenant general, and he was appointed commander in chief in America.
+He later fought in the French Revolutionary Wars (1792–1802), capturing Martinique as leverage to force the Treaty of Amiens, and he was appointed as the Governor of Guernsey.

 Early life

 Grey was born at his family estate Howick Hall, 30 miles north of Newcastle upon Tyne and one mile from the North Sea.
-His exact birthdate is unknown, but he was baptized 23 October 1729, so he was probably born in October.
+His exact birthdate is unknown, but he was baptised 23 October 1729, so he was probably born in October.
 He was the third son of Sir Henry Grey, 1st Baronet, of Howick and his wife Lady Hannah Grey (née Wood), daughter of Thomas Wood of Fallodon in Northumberland.
-Because he had two older brothers, Grey did not expect to inherit his father's titles and estates, so he pursued a career in the military.
+Because he had two older brothers, Grey did not expect to inherit his father's titles and estates, so he pursued a career in the army.
 His two older brothers Sir Henry and Thomas both died without issue, leaving him as the viable heir.